imawful/maintenance-tracking-system/README.md

   Contains a global stylesheet for setting consistent values across the application.
 (Furhter styling is achieved using Tailwind).

 - `src/ts/`
-  Contains the application's schems, interfaces, and exported types.
+  Contains the application's schemas, interfaces, and exported types.

 - `e2e/`
   Contains the written end to end tests used by Playwright.